A backwoods murder in Louisiana draws back the curtain on a place once infamous for Klan activity. It's not over yet

 "He didn't like blacks and whites mixing," Foster's wife tells the Intelligence Report.
 The Sons of Dixie Knights had around 30 members at one time, but many of them quit, she says.
 Her husband coerced three of their four sons to join and recruited many of their friends.
 He also tried to get her to be a member, Foster adds.
 She refused.
 "We argued hot and heavy about it.
 I can't stand the Klan."

-Last year, the Sons of Dixie Knights circulated fliers around Bogalusa for a "second annual" crawfish boil.
+Last year, the Sons of Dixie Knights circulated flyers around Bogalusa for a "second annual" crawfish boil.
 "Bring a Friend!
-(Whites Only!)" the flier urged.
+(Whites Only!)" the flyer urged.
 The location: the house Foster was renting 100 yards back from a busy road.
 The house's owner: Thomas Anderson Jr., a lieutenant with the Washington Parish Sheriff's Office.
 "He knew for months and months" of the Klan activity there, Theresa Foster contends.
 Anderson angrily refused to comment.

 Theresa Foster says around 30 Klan members and personal friends attended the crawfish boil in March 2008.
 Over seven or eight hours, the partiers devoured three sacks of crawfish, finger sandwiches and chips, but Theresa Foster forbade drinking any alcohol at her home.